- 1 A Brief History of Pula

 Originally built as an Austro-Hungarian fortress, the Historical and Maritime Museum of Istria (Povijesni i pomorski muzej Istre / Museo storico e navale dell’Istria) is now housed inside.

 The museum closes at 5:00 p.m. during the winter (from October 1st – March 31st) but stays open until 9 p.m. throughout the summer months (April 1st – September 30th).

-If you’re visiting Pula in the summer, just before sunset is the perfect time to walk through the museum since it’s pretty quick to explore, and you’ll be at the highest point to see the sunset over the city.
-It’s gorgeous!
+If you’re visiting Pula in the summer, which is my favorite time to visit Croatia, just before sunset is the perfect time to walk through the museum since it’s pretty quick to explore, and you’ll be at the highest point to see the sunset over the city.

 3-Day Pula Itinerary: Choose Your Own Adventure